Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 ## Usage

-From now on, always login with the "stack" user (`sudo -u stack -i`) to run Openstack commands. you can access horizon (the Web UI Dashboard) from `http://172.20.28.108/dashboard/project`.
+From now on, always login with the "stack" user (`sudo -u stack -i`) to run Openstack commands.
+To automate this step, append `sudo -u stack -i` at the end of the `.bashrc` file. you can access horizon (the Web UI Dashboard) from `http://172.20.28.108/dashboard/project`.

 username: admin        # "demo", or any other user created